laminlabs/lamin-docs/docs/influences.md

 ```

 Lamin was influenced by many projects.
-Here we will attempt to list all of them.
+Here we will attempt to attribute them.

 ## Workflow managers

 Lamin complements workflow managers with its focus on interactive analyses, biological entities & provenance beyond deterministic workflows (app uploads & notebooks).

 We encourage using a workflow manager to manage scheduling, execution, error & parameter handling of workflows, and tracking successful executions with LaminDB for full provenance tracking.
+For a great recent perspective, see [AracadiaScience23](https://research.arcadiascience.com/pub/perspective-reproducible-workflows/release/3).

 :::{dropdown} How can I integrate workflow manager outputs?